etkecc/ansible/roles/galaxy/backup_borg/docs/configuring-backup-borg.md

 ### Set up a remote server for storing backups

-You will need a remote server where borg will store the backups.
-There are hosted, borg compatible solutions available, such as [BorgBase](https://www.borgbase.com).
+You will need a remote server where BorgBackup will store the backups.
+There are hosted, BorgBackup compatible solutions available, such as [BorgBase](https://www.borgbase.com).

 ### Check the Postgres version

 For some playbooks, if you're using the integrated Postgres database server, backups with BorgBackup will also include dumps of your Postgres database by default.

 Unless you disable the Postgres-backup support, make sure that the Postgres version of your homeserver's database is compatible with borgmatic.
-You can check the compatible versions [here](../defaults/main.yml).
+You can check the compatible versions on [`defaults/main.yml`](../defaults/main.yml).

 An alternative solution for backing up the Postgres database is [Postgres backup](https://github.com/mother-of-all-self-hosting/ansible-role-postgres-backup).
 If you decide to go with another solution, you can disable Postgres-backup support for BorgBackup using the `backup_borg_postgresql_enabled` variable.